 So please don’t ever buy into the lie that if you decide weddings aren’t your thing, that you’re “just” a portrait photographer.
 No pediatrician would introduce themselves that way.
 Hi!
 I’m doctor Demos.
 I’m (just) a pediatrician.
 Be proud that you found your vocation, your calling, that you love what you do.
 Then, be the best you can be.
 We know plenty of portrait photographers who are happier and more profitable than wedding photographers anyways.

 If you’re like Amy, though, and your first wedding day is a rush, exhilarating and terrifying all at once, if it feels like a thirst that can’t be quenched, the thing you would do for free if money was no object, then you know.
 Wholeheartedly.
 Dive in and get your feet wet.
-Here’s a free blog series to help get you started to turn weddings into a full time job, and another about shooting your first wedding.

 Whatever you decide, remember that we’re cheering for you and we’re here to support you.
 Our only request is the same one Abraham Lincoln had: Whatever you are, be a good one.